 - So informative.
 You'll take an in-depth, personalized tour with your Licensed Battlefield Guide covering your specific areas of interest.

 - So many questions.
 Where's my state's monument?
 Are these the original cannon from the battle?
 Did Abner Doubleday invent baseball?
-Your guide can answer all of your questions and bring new understanding the battle and personalities.
+Your guide can answer all of your questions and bring new understanding of the battle and personalities.

 Rigorously tested and licensed through the National Park Service, Licensed Battlefield Guides provide you with an informative, engaging and historically accurate perspective of the battle, the people, the monuments and landmarks.